willb0/reddit_post_analyzer/readme.md

 /download will download some posts
 /user_clusters takes the input box as (posts,clusters) and does some magic to show LDA(will talk more later)

-can use reddit creds for testing:
-u: sussybaklava
-pw: wizard27

-i saved a bunch of random posts from r/all and also specific subreddits r/nosleep r/programming r/nba feel free to add more